 Destino Pacha Mykonos 300 m from Agios Stefanos Beach, is another fantastic luxury honeymoon option.

-Where to Stay in Mykonos for Party
+Where to Stay in Mykonos for a Party

 If you are traveling to Mykonos to party then you should stay at Paradise beach.
 Paradise Beach is lined with Beach Clubs that open early in the morning and continue well into the night.
 They often host events for some really popular DJs and artists throughout the Summer.